joxad/zikobot/README.md

 So this project is a opportunity to make a clean architecture of a project, which regroups DB data + WebServices + Scheduled Tasks

 - Create Alarms using music
+    - Use of Android-Job to prepare to repeating Job

 - Create Alarm Scheduler with different media
     - Local Music  (TODO)
     - Spotify API + SDK (SDK implemented using android-easy-spotify)